In-group favoritism: Formation of cultural groups

 Studies have shown that in-group favoritism arises endogenously, through the formation of cultural groups.
 Symbolic markers in certain conditions can result in trivial groupings developing into cultural groups.
 The formation of such cultural groups then results in a higher degree of in-group favoritism.
+A large-scale cross-national study found that national identity and trust in institutions are key predictors of in-group favoritism, with notable variation across 17 countries.

 Efferson, Lalive and Fehr published such a study in 2008, utilizing a series of coordination games to mimic cooperation between individuals.
 The study found that cultural groups were able to form endogenously through creation of a linkage between a payoff-relevant behavior and a payoff-irrelevant marker.
 Subsequently, in-group favoritism occurred in ensuing social interactions.

-Participants were first divided into one of several populations of 10 people, and then further divided into subpopulations of 5.
-Each group had different payoff for coordinating on one of 2 choices, behavior A or behavior B. In group 1, participants were awarded 41 points for coordinating (choosing A themselves and choosing another participant who also chose A) on A and 21 for coordinating on B. The payoffs were switched in the 2nd group.
+Participants were first divided into one of several populations of ten people, and then further divided into subpopulations of five.
+Each group had different payoff for coordinating on one of two choices, behavior A or behavior B. In group 1, participants were awarded 41 points for coordinating (choosing A themselves and choosing another participant who also chose A) on A and 21 for coordinating on B. The payoffs were switched in the second group.
 In both groups participants were awarded just 1 point for mis-coordinating.
 During each turn participants were also allowed to choose a payoff-irrelevant marker (circle or triangle).
 Players from both subpopulations were mixed to create a coordination problem, and every turn, an unidentified player from each subpopulation would be randomly switched.

 The experiment created a situation in which participants were strongly incentivized to develop a sense of expected behaviors in his or her subpopulation, but occasionally would find themselves in a totally new situation in which their behaviors were not in-line with social norms.

 The results showed that players generally developed an inclination to pair behavior with a marker, especially if it had resulted in a positive payoff.
 As linkages at an individual level increase, covariation (of marker and behavior) at an aggregate level also increases.
 In the experiment, there was a significant increase in participants requesting for partners with the same-shape choice as it progressed, although the initial choice of shape had no effect on payoffs.
 Toward the end of the experiment, this number stood at a substantial 87%, indicating the presence of in-group favoritism.

 Their study supported the hypothesis that the formation of cultural groups alters selective pressure facing individuals, and thus leads to certain behavioral traits being advantageous.
 Thus, if such selective pressures were present in past civilizations, where membership in a certain group is correlated with a certain behavioral norm, the emergence of in-group biases where it is beneficial to act in differing manners to members of the same group is certainly plausible.